Launch MyMachine in your region or country

 Discover what it takes to launch a MyMachine Chapter

-Building and launching a new MyMachine franchise is complex work that requires extensive programmatic and organizational planning.
-New franchises often face significant start-up challenges as they work to launch, scale, and maximize impact.
-Emerging franchises engage with us an average of 8 to 14 months before they launch.
+Building and launching a new MyMachine Chapter requires extensive programmatic and organizational planning.
+New chapters often face significant start-up challenges as they work to launch, scale, and maximize impact.
+Emerging chapters engage with us an average of 4 to 10 months before they launch.
 But no worries, we’re here to help you out on all levels and stages of starting a Chapter.

-To launch MyMachine in your region, you need an official MyMachine franchise/license.
+To launch a MyMachine Chapter in your region, you need to sign our Charter.